bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/p/PropagationSpeedCoefficient_0AK8i5JmXDxfWTbSTJ3n91/Documentation.md

-Indicate the propagation speed coefficient of feeder.
+Indicates the propagation speed coefficient of feeder.